Uniform Inductive Spatio-Temporal Kriging: Related Works

 \section{Related Works}

-Spatio-temporal data imputation aims to recover missing values in spatio-temporal sequences and has been widely applied in domains such as traffic and environmental monitoring \cite{yuan2022stgan}.
-Early approaches rely on statistical models such as mean imputation, spline interpolation \cite{mckinley1998cubic}, and regression \cite{saad2020machine}, which struggle to capture complex spatio-temporal dependencies.
-Recently, GNNs have emerged as a promising paradigm for modeling non-Euclidean spatial structures and temporal dynamics, becoming an important direction for spatio-temporal imputation \cite{wu2020comprehensive, zhang2025strapspatiotemporalpatternretrieval}.
-From a task perspective, GNN-based imputation can be categorized into in-sample methods and out-of-sample methods, known as spatio-temporal kriging \cite{wu2021inductive, jin2024survey}.
+Spatio-temporal data imputation aims to recover missing values in spatio-temporal sequences and has been widely used in traffic and environmental monitoring~\cite{yuan2022stgan}.
+Early statistical methods, including mean imputation, spline interpolation~\cite{mckinley1998cubic}, and regression~\cite{saad2020machine}, provide simple reconstruction strategies but are limited in capturing nonlinear temporal evolution and complex spatial dependencies.
+Recently, graph neural networks (GNNs) have become a major paradigm for modeling non-Euclidean spatial structures and temporal dynamics~\cite{wu2020comprehensive, zhang2025strapspatiotemporalpatternretrieval}.
+From the task perspective, GNN-based imputation can be broadly divided into in-sample and out-of-sample methods~\cite{wu2021inductive, jin2024survey}.